|

 Aeonium 'Jolly Towers' is a sister seedling of Aeonium 'Jolly Clusters', a garden hybrid introduced by San Marcos Growers in 2014 that was discovered growing beneath plants of Aeonium tabuliforme growing on a rock wall in the Goleta California garden of plantsman John Bleck.
 Unlike 'Jolly Clusters', this selection has thicker and darker green leaves that grow up on a stem instead of having rosettes of leaves that lay nearly flat.
 Like 'Jolly Clusters' the other parent is not known but from the proximity and characteristics of the plant it is certain that the seed parent was Aeonium tabuliforme, a plant native to the Canary Islands that grows as a solitary flat large round rosette that hugs the ground and is aptly commonly called the Dinner Plate Aeonium.
 The name "Jolly" used on a series of plants originated with John Bleck's naming of Aeonium 'Jolly Green', a plant he discovered growing in his garden that we firstr introduced in 1998.
 Since that time we have named several additional plants from his garden using this moniker.
 We first introduced Aeonium 'Jolly Towers' in 2015.

-The information about Aeonium 'Jolly Towers' that is displayed on this web page is based on research conducted in our nursery's horticultural library and from reliable online resources.
-We will also include observations made about this plant as it grows in our nursery gardens and other gardens that we have visited, as well how the crops have performed in containers in our nursery field.
-We also incorporate comments that we receive from others and welcome hearing from anyone with additional information, particularly if they share cultural information that aids others growing this plant.
+Information displayed on this page about Aeonium 'Jolly Towers' is based on our research conducted about this plant in our nursery library as well as from information provided by reliable online resources.
+We also include our own observations made about it as it has grown in the nursery gardens and other gardens visited, as well how the crops of this plant performed in the containers in our nursery field.
+We will also include comments received from others and welcome hearing from anyone who has information about this plant, particularly if it includes cultural information aiding others to better grow it.

 |